 2. Mentimeter

-3. Padlet is a multimedia platform that can be used collaboratively to brainstorm ideas, create timelines, post video, and more.
+2. Padlet is a multimedia platform that can be used collaboratively to brainstorm ideas, create timelines, and post multimedia resources using discussion boards.

-4. Perusall allows users to collaboratively annotate a text.
+3. Perusall allows users to collaboratively annotate a text.
+Videos and audio materials can be integrated and used for annotation as well.

 1. Blooket : Can create question sets, games, and vocabulary sets.
 Option to import flashcards from Quizlet.
 Interactive games that require students to answer questions to move on.
 Multiple choice questions very similar to Kahoot.